CloudBoost/developers/en/schema/cloudtables.md

 * **UpdatedAt** : [DateTime] A DateTime stamp of when the Object is updated.

-* **Expires** : [DateTime] `null` by default.
-You can set `expires` to any value in the future and CloudBoost will make sure the CloudObject will automatically be deleted at that time.
+* **Expires** : [DateTime] <span class="tut-snippet">null</span> by default.
+You can set <span class="tut-snippet">expires</span> to any value in the future and CloudBoost will make sure the CloudObject will automatically be deleted at that time.

 * **ACL** : [CB.ACL] ACL's are Access Control List.
 They protect your data.
-You can read more about ACL's in the [Security]() section.
+You can read more about ACL's in the [Security](?lang=en&category=security&subcategory=acl) section.
 By default, ACL's are Public read and Public write which means anyone can read or write any data.
 You can modify this in a way where you give write and read access to a particular User or/and Role and this is how you protect specific sections of your data stored in CloudBoost.
-To know more about ACL's, click [here]()
+To know more about ACL's, click [here](?lang=en&category=security&subcategory=acl)

 #Adding new columns